Improving the numerical stability of fast matrix multiplication: Related Work

 Dumitrescu \cite{dumitrescu1998improving} proposes a form of diagonal scaling to improve the error bounds for Strassen's algorithm.
-We refer to his approach as \emph{outside scaling} and discuss it in more detail in \Cref{sec:scaling}.
-Higham \cite{higham2002accuracy} points out that \emph{inside scaling} can also affect the error bound but does not propose a technique for improving it.
-Demmel et al.~\cite{demmel2007fast} and Ballard et al.~\cite{ballard2012communication} state (without proof) improved error bounds using either inside or outside diagonal scaling, and similar techniques are referenced in \cite{lipshitz2012communication}.
+We refer to his approach as \emph{outside scaling} and discuss it in more detail in \cref{sec:scaling}.
+Higham \cite{higham2002accuracy} points out that inside scaling can also affect the error bound but does not propose a technique for improving it.
+Demmel \etal~\cite{demmel2007fast} and Ballard \etal~\cite{ballard2012communication} state (without proof) improved error bounds using either inside or outside diagonal scaling.